emmett-framework/emmett/docs/upgrading.md

     # code
 ```

-This would produce errors in weppy 1.0 since the `d` argument is already a `datetime` object.
+This would produce errors in weppy 1.0 since the `d` argument is already a `Pendulum` object.
 Just be sure to remove the parsing from your code.

 ### New features